tanner-johnson2718/MEME_OS_3/Linking/README.md

 ### Compiling

 Compilation is the process of turning C into assembly source code.
-Again a detailed investigation is outside of out current scope, but we as we will see several artifacts that are used in linking appear first in the assembly output.
+Again a detailed investigation is outside of our current scope, but as we will see several artifacts that are used in linking appear first in the assembly output.
 The input file is the `lib.i` intermediate file shown above and the output is the result of `cc -S lib.i`)

 ```assembly
 	.file	"lib.c"             ; Create file type symbol table entry w/ name "lib.c"